Hendrik2319/nf_OOPexample/README.md

 # nf_OOPexample
-A simple project to demonstrate some aspects of object oriented programming.
+A simple project to demonstrate some aspects of object-oriented programming.